TatsuProject/Document_Understanding_Subnet/README.md

 4. **Entity Detection** - Extracts key details such as names, addresses, phone numbers, and costs.
 5. **JSON Data Structuring** - Compiles and formats extracted data into a concise, readable JSON file, significantly reducing document review time.

 This system will bring efficiency to document processing workflows by combining these capabilities, enabling faster, more efficient, and decentralized document analysis.
-Currently, checkbox and associated text detection are fully operational on SN-54, with additional features in development.
+Currently, checkbox and associated text detection are fully operational on Testnet, with additional features in development.

-*Update: Now live on mainnet as subnet-54.*

 ## Table of Contents